Beaches in the Peloponnese

 Mystras

 Only five kilometers from Sparta is Mystras, one of the best places to see Greece’s past in the Peloponnese.
-This small village is mostly unknown to tourists but it was the most important Byzantine capital in Greece in the past.
+This small village is mostly unknown to tourists, but it was the most important Byzantine capital in Greece in the past.
 Many different cultures and civilizations ruled Mystras, including the Franks, the Venetians, and the Turks.
 It has a rich history and offers incredible views of the Peloponnese landscape.

 Elafonisos

 Elafonisos is a tiny island in the southern Peloponnese known for its complete relaxation.
 The name means “island of the deer.”
-It has Carribean-like beaches with gold sand and clear waters.
+It has Caribbean-like beaches with gold sand and clear waters.
 Simos and Lefki beach are well-known as the top beaches of the island.
 The evening time is a great time to head to town for a taverna dinner and a drink as you watch the sunset.
 The island should not be confused with Elafonisi, which is an even smaller island off the west coast of Crete.

 Arcadia